nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-01-27-execute-tests-release-management-visual-studio-2013/index.md

 ---
 title: Execute Tests with Release Management for Visual Studio 2013
-description: "Learn to execute tests seamlessly with Release Management for Visual Studio 2013.
-Simplify your automated testing and deployment processes today!"
+description: Learn to execute tests seamlessly with Release Management for Visual Studio 2013.
+Simplify your automated testing and deployment processes today!
 date: 2014-01-27
 creator: Martin Hinshelwood
 id: "10342"